allanong5/fhe-project/README.md

 # FHE Voting Demo

-This is a basic project setup for an FHE-based voting demo using Zama's `tfhe-rs`.
+This is a basic project setup for an FHE-based voting demo using Zama's `tfhe-rs`..

 ## Project Goal
 To build a basic encrypted voting system using homomorphic encryption techniques that allows users to cast votes privately and securely.